TryGhost/node-sqlite3/README.md

 This distribution includes two SQLite version 3 drivers: a low level driver written in C++ and a high level driver.
-The latter wraps the former to add nicer API and per-database query queuing to ensure queries do not clobber each other.
+The latter wraps the former to add nicer API.

-It's HTML5 WebDatabase'ish but much, much simpler.
+It's HTML5 WebDatabasish but much, much simpler.

 At the moment, this library is the bare minimum necessary to get results out of SQLite, but extending either driver should be quite straight forward.

-This SQLite interface is incompatible with verison 2.
+This SQLite interface is incompatible with version 2.

 SQLite's synchronous nature is fundamentally incompatible with a non-blocking system such as Node.
 To get around this synchronous calls happen within Node's